tinacms/tina.io/content/guides/tinacms/separate-content-repo/guide.md

   </svg>
 </div>

-## Introduction

-This guide will start by having you clone the _website repo_ locally.
-From there, you'll be creating the _content repo_ so you can start by cloning the project [here](https://github.com/tinacms/separate-website-repo):
+### Requirements

+- You must have _both_ the "content repo" and the "website repo" checked out onto your local machine.
+- You must provide the location of your content repo in your Tina config (more about that below).
+- When making changes, you'll need to ensure you've pushed _both_ repos to Github, with the "content repo" changes first

+## Create the website repository

+We have deployed a basic starting "website repo", which you can clone to get started.

 ```sh
 git clone git@github.com:tinacms/separate-website-repo.git
 ```

-The workflow requirements are:

-- You must have _both_ the _content repo_ and the _website repo_ checked out onto your local machine.
-- You must provide the location of your content repo in your Tina config (more about that below).
-- When making changes, you'll need to ensure you've pushed _both_ repos to Github, with the _content repo_ changes first
+The "website repo" contains the NextJS site, and the .tina config.

 ## Create the content repository

-Using a separate content repo works by defining your config in the repo you'll use for _editing_ with the CMS (which is this repo).
-We'll call that the _website repo_.
-To set up the _content repo_, we'll start with a simple `.mdx` file:
+To set up the "content repo", we'll start with a simple `.mdx` file:

 ```sh
 mkdir -p ../demo-content-repo/content/pages && touch ../demo-content-repo/content/pages/home.mdx && echo "Hello" >> ../demo-content-repo/content/pages/home.mdx